-It’s Wednesday, so the story continues.
+It’s Wednesday, so this series continues.

 Last week, I left off being admitted to Mass Gen.

-At Tufts, we were all BFFs, dancing to Michael Jackson, laughing, joking, etc. Tufts was like a fancy vacation – room service, entertainment, all that jazz.
+At Tufts, we were all BFFs, dancing to Michael Jackson, and laughing, and joking.
+Tufts was like a fancy vacation – room service, entertainment, and all that jazz.

-Mass Gen was like a hospital.
-An amazing hospital, for sure, but still a hospital.
-I did interact with many wonderful people.
-I’m not trying to insinuate that they were any less nice or pleasant at Mass General than they were at Tufts.
+Mass Gen was like a hospital – an amazing hospital, for sure, but still a hospital.
+I’m not trying to insinuate that people were any less nice or pleasant at Mass General than they were at Tufts.
 It’s just that playtime was over.
-Also, they had actual pre-planned meal times.
-Room service was no more.

 But as far as my heart goes – which is I suppose the most important part, right? – I couldn’t have asked for better care.

-So, there I was, admitted to Mass Gen. And they decided to do their own ablation/EP study to test my accessory pathway to see how fast it can conduct um, the electricity through my heart?
+They decided to do their own ablation/EP study to test my accessory pathway to see how fast it can conduct um, the electricity through my heart?
 Is electricity the right word?
 Anyway, conduction, accessory pathway, EP study.

 The doctors didn’t let that thumping go on all that long.
 I heard them talking to each other, and they put a pretty quick stop it.

-Also, the amount of that medicine stuff that takes you out of it – the more you have, the lower the threshold for how fast your heart will beat when stressed by the doctors.
+Also, the amount of that take-you-out medicine stuff matters – the more you have, the lower the threshold for how fast your heart will beat when stressed by the doctors.

-I think I had the test the day after I got admitted, so I knew it was coming.
+I’m pretty sure I had the test the day after I got admitted, so I knew it was coming.
 But I still didn’t give a warning to my dad.
 We’ll get into that next week.